LilianBoulard/LilianBoulard.github.io/_projects/skrub.md

     {% include video.html path="https://www.youtube.com/embed/_GNaaeEI2tg" class="img-fluid rounded z-depth-1" %}
 </div>

-Starting in 2023, we have expended its scope significantly, and I'm happy to have contributed to both the technology behind it and the promotion at multiple conferences and events!
+Starting in 2023, we have expended its scope significantly, and I'm happy to have contributed to the decisions -- both technical and philosophical --, the technology and the promotion at multiple conferences and events!

 <div class="row justify-content-center">
     <div class="col-7 mt-3 mt-md-0">